 Should we decide to renew our interest in site development, we will continue discussions with the aforementioned stakeholders and examine the economic, social and environmental considerations, including alternative options for energy development in the region.

-At this time, we would like to focus our resources on developing and implementing management practices to ensure that our projects and businesses currently in development or operation have a positive impact on communities, including indigenous communities, and the environment wherever we operate.
+At this time, we would like to focus our resources on developing and implementing management practices to ensure that our projects and businesses currently in development or operation are pursued with the same high level of due diligence with respect to affected communities, cultures and the environment wherever we operate, as well as any parties expressing interest in our proposed projects.